Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 by Hozefa Khety

-Everything below is based on pre-launch leaks, supply-chain reports, and Samsung's own teasers rather than confirmed spec sheets — Unpacked is still weeks away as we publish.
-We will update this guide live as Samsung makes the details official on July 22.
-For now, here is the clearest picture of what to expect from each phone, how the three models split apart, and what they are likely to cost around the world.
+Everything below is based on pre-launch leaks, regulatory filings, and Samsung's own teasers rather than confirmed spec sheets — though a comprehensive spec leak on July 15 filled in most of the remaining blanks, and this guide reflects it.
+We will update live as Samsung makes things official on July 22.
+For now, here is the clearest picture of what to expect from each phone, how the three models split apart, and what they are likely to cost in India and abroad.

 Galaxy Unpacked 2026: date, time, and how to watch

-Galaxy Z Fold 8 Ultra: Samsung's thinnest, most powerful foldable
+Galaxy Z Fold 8 Ultra: the real Fold 7 successor

-Under the glass, expect Qualcomm's Snapdragon 8 Elite Gen 5 for Galaxy — the most powerful mobile chip of the year — with up to 16GB of RAM and storage reaching 1TB.
-The camera is where the Ultra earns its name: a 200MP main sensor, a 50MP ultra-wide, a 10MP telephoto, and dual 10MP selfie cameras (one on the cover, one under the inner display).
-A 5,000mAh battery with 45W wired charging rounds it out, a healthy jump from the 4,400mAh cell in the Fold 7.
+Under the glass, expect Qualcomm's Snapdragon 8 Elite Gen 5 for Galaxy — the most powerful mobile chip of the year — with 12GB of RAM (16GB on the top storage tier) and storage reaching 1TB.
+The camera is where the Ultra earns its name: a 200MP f/1.7 main sensor with OIS, a 50MP f/1.9 ultra-wide, a 10MP 3x telephoto, and dual 10MP selfie cameras, one on each display.
+A 5,000mAh battery rated for up to 1,200 charge cycles with 45W wired charging rounds it out, a healthy jump from the 4,400mAh cell in the Fold 7.
 If the leaks hold, this is the foldable that finally stops asking buyers to compromise on cameras versus a flagship slab phone.

-Galaxy Z Fold 8: the mainstream flagship foldable
+Galaxy Z Fold 8: the wide one, and the biggest gamble

 Galaxy Z Flip 8: thinner, crease-free, bigger battery

-For buyers who want a foldable that fits a pocket rather than a bag, the Galaxy Z Flip 8 is the one to watch.
-Leaks describe a 6.9-inch inner AMOLED at 120Hz and a large 4.1-inch cover display, wrapped in a body around 13.2mm folded and 6.6mm unfolded — roughly 8g lighter than the Flip 7 at about 180g.
-Samsung is said to be introducing a new "crease-free" structure that makes the fold line nearly invisible, long the biggest cosmetic knock against clamshell foldables.
+For buyers who want a foldable that fits a pocket rather than a bag, the Galaxy Z Flip 8 is the one to watch — though a full spec leak on July 16 landed with a thud.
+Leaks describe a 6.9-inch inner AMOLED at 120Hz with 2,600-nit peak brightness and a 4.1-inch FlexWindow cover display, wrapped in a body around 13.2mm folded and 6.6mm unfolded — roughly 8g lighter than the Flip 7 at about 180g.
+Samsung is said to be introducing a new near "crease-free" structure that makes the fold line nearly invisible, long the biggest cosmetic knock against clamshell foldables.

 Galaxy Z Fold 8 vs Fold 8 Ultra vs Flip 8: how the lineup splits

-The simplest way to read the 2026 range: the Fold 8 Ultra is for people who want the biggest screen and the best foldable camera Samsung has ever shipped, and will pay for it.
-The standard Fold 8 keeps the familiar 7.6-inch form factor and the flagship chip while trimming the price, and is the sensible pick for most Fold upgraders.
-The Flip 8 is the design-led, one-handed phone for buyers who care more about pocketability and the cover screen than raw multitasking.
+The simplest way to read the 2026 range: the Fold 8 Ultra is for people who want the biggest screen and the best foldable camera Samsung has ever shipped, and will pay for it — it is also the only true upgrade path for a Fold 7 owner.
+The standard Fold 8 is for buyers who have always found the Fold too narrow and awkward closed, and are willing to give up the telephoto and 200MP main to fix that.
+The Flip 8 is the design-led, one-handed phone for buyers who care more about pocketability than multitasking.
 All three share the same Snapdragon 8 Elite Gen 5 for Galaxy performance ceiling (outside the Flip's regional Exynos variants) and the same One UI 9 software.

 One UI 9, Android 17, and Gemini AI